-In 2016, the European Commission approved and adopted the new General Data Protection Regulation (GDPR) that be effective on May 25, 2018.
+In 2016, the European Commission approved and adopted the new General Data Protection Regulation (GDPR) that will be effective on May 25, 2018.

-GDPR dictates requirements on how companies should the indviduals' data they process.
-It also impose greater fines in case of breach.
+GDPR dictates requirements on how companies should use indviduals' data that they process.
+It also imposes greater fines in case of breach.

 The new law applies to all the organizations that process personal data of EU residents, even if you're outside EU.
 These regulations apply to both data controllers and data processors.

-In case of non-compliance with GDPR, organizations will face up fines up to €20 million or 4% of annual global turnover.
+In case of non-compliance with GDPR, organizations will face fines of up to €20 million or 4% of annual global turnover.

-There are no distinction between B2B and B2C regarding GDPR.
-Event the past regulations about email opt-out/opt-in are going to align with the GDPR.
+There is no distinction between B2B and B2C regarding GDPR.
+Even the past regulations about email opt-out/opt-in are going to align with the GDPR.

 "Personal data" means information about an individual that:

 - Can be used to identify, contact or locate a specific individual

 - Can be combined with other information that is linked to a specific individual to identify, contact or locate a specific individual (e.g a user ID)